 For enlistment they expect the individual must be comfortable with innovation and be idealistic about the future.
 The organization’s enlistment process ensures that it gets individuals edge it needs.
-There is a battery of wiring tests, interviews are thorough, not in the feeling of being a pressure meet, yet questioners attempt and dive deep into what really matters to the applicant.
-At that point the itemized criticism on the competitor is given to an autonomous group accountable for employing.
+A series of wire checks are performed., interviews are thorough, not in the feeling of being a pressure meet, yet questioners attempt and dive deep into what really matters to the applicant.
+At that point, the itemized criticism on the competitor is given to an autonomous group accountable for employing.
 The organization’s philosophy is to recruit somebody who is superior to you.

 Representative references by workers which involves half of all recruiting at SAP Labs India, Bangalore.